sowmiya-rajkumar/E-Commerce-Insights-using-SQL/README.md

 ![sell6](https://github.com/sowmiya-rajkumar/E-Commerce-Insights-using-SQL/assets/98767488/7e1a67b7-be91-451f-aa66-a92d221cb31d)

 - The findings suggest that negative reviews cannot be solely attributed to freight values, as the same products with 5-star ratings show similar freight values. <br />
 - Thus, neither delivery delays nor freight values appear to be significant factors contributing to the negative ratings of these products.
-However, with access to additional data such as product quality and review descriptions, a deeper analysis could be conducted to identify the root cause of the negative reviews.
+However, with access to additional data    such as product quality, review descriptions, customer service issues, or any other potential reasons for dissatisfaction, a deeper analysis could be conducted to identify the root cause of the negative reviews.
+- Then the findings can be shared with relevant teams within the e-commerce platform, such as product management, customer support, or fulfillment teams.
+This information can help    them address specific issues and improve overall customer satisfaction.

+Thank you for taking the time to explore this project! <br />

+If you have any questions, suggestions, or just want to say hello, feel free to reach out to me via [email](sowmiya.rajkumar2021@gmail.com).